Jacob Franquart: Print designs

 He collaborated on a collection of biographies of prominent members of the Augustinian order published by Antwerp printer Joannes Cnobbaert under the title Virorum illustrium ex ordine eremitarum D. Augustini elogia : cum singulorvm expressis ad viuum iconibus.
-Written by the Augustinian monk Cornelis Curtius, it contained biographies and short-title listings of the works of prominent Augustians.
+Written by the Augustinian friar Cornelis Curtius, it contained biographies and short-title listings of the works of prominent Augustians.
 It was illustrated with 30 full-page portraits engraved by Cornelius Galle after designs by Franquart.
 The frames in which the portraits of the Augustines depicted constitute a further development of the door, plaque and escutcheon designs from his design publications.